 Ibiza is renowned for its party life.
 Arrive in style on your own private yacht and party until the sun comes up at clubs like Cala Salada, Las Salinas, and Cala Conta.
 If you're looking for a more secluded and serene spot to kick off your sandals and relax, then check out beaches such as Cala Llentrisca, Cala Tarida, and Cala Llentia, which feature idyllic coves framed by cliffs and clear, turquoise water.

 The island is not only famous for its parties, but is also home to a wealth of biodiversity and historic landmarks.
 In 1999, many of the island's natural and cultural sites was inscribed on the UNESCO List of World Heritage.
-You can explore each of the designated siates by on your chartered yacht as you make your way around the island.
+You can explore each of the designated siates during your sailing holiday as you make your way around the island.

-Ibiza's natural beauty and excellent cruising grounds exceed its well-known reputation as a party island.
+Ibiza's natural beauty and excellent sailing grounds exceed its well-known reputation as a party island.

 Ibiza's large and small bays with stunning white sandy beaches and turquoise waters invite you to relax in the sun.

-The best time to plan your boat trip around Ibiza is between May and October.
+The best time to plan your Ibiza sailing holiday is between May and October.
 Naturally, the summer months bring more traffic to the seas and beaches, but the winds in the area are perfect for sailing.
-The position of the Balearic Islands offers protection from strong wind gusts, meaning you will enjoy safe and easy sailing when you rent a boat in Ibiza.
+The position of the Balearic Islands offers protection from strong wind gusts, meaning you will enjoy safe and easy sailing during your sailing holiday in Ibiza.
 In the spring and summer, you’ll enjoy temperatures in the low to high 20’s.
 August boasts the hottest temperatures, but a dip in the tranquil Mediterranean will cool you off from the heat.
 Swell in the summer tends to be on the lower side, normally below a metre and the sea is generally smooth and calm.

-When you rent a boat in Ibiza, mooring reservations are recommended at the more popular resorts.
-Popular places to moor your boat when sailing in Ibiza, include Santa Eularia marina in Santa Eulalia on the eastern coast and San Antonio marina in San Antonio, the largest town on the island.
+When you go sailing in Ibiza, mooring reservations are recommended at the more popular resorts.
+Popular places to moor your boat include the marina in Santa Eulalia on the eastern coast and the marina in San Antonio, the largest town on the island.
 However, there are multiple bays and coves surrounding the island where no reservation is necessary and you can simply turn up and moor your vessel.
-Though the conditions are often temperate and very amenable for beginners, you can also hire a skipper from Zizoo to put your mind at rest.
-Having your own skipper gives you the opportunity to sit back and relax and not have to worry about the sailing when you charter a yacht in Ibiza.
+Though the conditions are often temperate and very amenable for beginners, you can also hire a skipper for your sailing holiday from Zizoo to put your mind at rest.
+Having your own skipper gives you the opportunity to sit back and relax and not have to worry about the sailing itself.

 Chartering a yacht in Spain is one of the best ways to explore the beauty and diversity of one of the world's most visited destinations.
 With 8000 km of stunning coastline, Spain is also one of the most dynamic sailing destinations.
 From the golden beaches of Marbella to the vibrant coastal city of Barcelona, Spain offers the perfect mix of culture and relaxation.